diffusionflow/diffusionflow.github.io/index.md

 ## Closing takeaways

 If you've read this far, hopefully we've convinced you that diffusion models and Gaussian flow matching are equivalent.
-One should feel confident to use the two frameworks interchangably.
-We highlight that flow matching brings two new model specifications to the field:
+However, we highlight two new model specifications that flow matching brings to the field:

 * **Network output**: Flow matching proposes a vector field parametrization of the network output that is different from the ones used in diffusion literature.
-The network output can make a difference when  higher order sampler is used, related to the model curvature.
+The network output can make a difference when  higher-order sampler is used.
 It may also affect the training dynamics.
-* **Sampling noise schedule**: Flow matching leverages a simple sampling noise schedule $$\alpha_t = 1-t$$ and $$\sigma_t = t$$, although the update rule is the same as DDIM.
+* **Sampling noise schedule**: Flow matching leverages a simple sampling noise schedule $$\alpha_t = 1-t$$ and $$\sigma_t = t$$, with the same update rule as DDIM.

-It would be interesting to investigate the importance of these two model specifications empirically in real applications.
+It would be interesting to investigate the importance of these two model specifications empirically in different real world applications, which we leave to the future work.

 ## Acknowledgements

-Thanks to colleagues at Google DeepMind for providing feedback and fruitful discussions.
+Thanks to colleagues at Google DeepMind for fruitful discussions.
 In particular, thanks to Sander Dieleman and Ben Poole.